TaskSync

 - Reusable prompts (slash commands) remain global for cross-project use

-Reference files and folders directly in your responses using # mentions:
+Reference files, folders, context, and tools directly in your responses using # mentions:

 - Type